mctsnt/docile-charge-point/README.md

 It's far from finished now.
 The next steps I plan to develop:

- * More robust handling of connection closes and OCPP errors

- * Make it able to take both Central System and Charge Point roles
+ * Make it able to take both Charging Station Management System and Charging Station roles

  * Nicer syntax for constructing OCPP messages to send or expect

+ * For OCPP 2.0, build some autonomous, stateful management of components, variables, transaction management.
+This stuff is too complicated to manage in interactive mode otherwise.
+This autonomous default behavior should be overrideable of course.

 ## Other ideas